 Sugar - you can use honey or maple syrup instead of sugar.
 Sugar helps yeast thrive and raise the bread!

-Starches - if you can't have starches, you can make my starch-free whole-grain millet bread, almond flour bread, or my 100% rice flour bread instead.
+Starches - if you can't have starches, you can make my starch-free whole-grain millet bread, almond flour bread, buckwheat brown bread, or my 100% rice flour bread instead.

 Step-By-Step Instructions